 5 taxa and 69 individuals

 Note that if “Dicrotendipes sp.” had represented a distinct species level entity with no available or known name, it would have properly been entered as “Dicrotendipes sp.
-14 Epler” or a similar name, and would then not have been combined.
+14 Epler” or a similar name and would then not have been combined.
 Collapsing will also take place at other taxonomic levels: family level identifications will combine with generic level identifications, species will combine with subspecies, etc.

 Keep a record of the original taxa list and the resulting collapsed list.

-Biorecon Determination (See BRN 2100)
+BioRecon Determination (See BRN 2100)

 Stream Condition Index (SCI) Determination (See SCI 2100)